↑

 6. Mince garlic and parsley and set aside.

-7. Grate one cup of smoked gouda and one cup of Gruyere cheese.
+7. Grate one cup of smoked Gouda and one cup of Gruyere cheese.

 9. Add sea salt and freshly cracked black peppercorns and mix thoroughly.